Universality of the chiral soliton lattice and its interaction with quark matter: Coupling with quark matter

-where $\psi$ is a spin-isospin spinor, whose mass is negligible compared to the energy scale of the coupling with the $U$ field (and for the same reason, we ignore backreaction effects), and $D_\mu = (\partial_\mu - i e U^{-1}[t_3,U] A_\mu)$ is the usual Maxwell-covariant derivative acting on the space of spinors, where $U^{-1}[t_3,U]$ is a charge matrix, which acts only on the isospin components.
-The matter field is coupled in the minimal parity-invariant manner, as
+where $\psi$ denotes a spin-isospin spinor whose mass is negligible compared to the energy scale of the coupling with the $U$ field (consequently, back-reaction effects are neglected).
+Here, $D_\mu = (\partial_\mu - i \hat{Q} A_\mu)$ stands for the standard Maxwell-covariant derivative acting on the space of spinors, and $\hat{Q} = \mathrm{diag}\left\{ 2/3, -1/3\right\}$, represents the charge matrix acting solely on the isospin components.
+The matter field is coupled in a minimal, parity-invariant manner:

-where the ChSL Ansatz dramatically simplifies the expression for the coupling.
-We write the Pauli matrices as $\tau_a$ here, emphasizing they act on the isospin components of the spinor.
+The Pauli matrices are written as $\tau_a$ to emphasize that they act on the isospin components of the spinor.
+The resulting Dirac Hamiltonian is given by